Link Lyman: Chicago Bears

 In December 1925, Lyman joined the Chicago Bears and took part in a winter barnstorming tour that featured football player Red Grange.
 He joined the Bears again in the fall of 1926.
 The 1926 Bears team featured five players who were later inducted into the Pro Football Hall of Fame (Lyman, Paddy Driscoll, George Halas, Ed Healey, and George Trafton), posted a 12–1–3 record, and finished second in the NFL.

 Lyman remained with the Bears for the 1927 and 1928 seasons.
 He retired after the 1928 season but returned to the Bears in the fall of 1930.
 The 1930 Bears compiled a 9–4–1 and finished third in the NFL.
 Lyman was selected as a first-team All-Pro by Collyer's Eye magazine and the Green Bay Press-Gazette.

 Lyman again retired from playing football after the 1931 season.
 During his two retirements from the Bears, Lyman played semipro ball in Texas and worked in the ranching business.

 Lyman returned to the Bears in 1933.
-The 1933 Bears featured six future Pro Football Hall of Fame players (Lyman, Bronko Nagurski, Red Grange, George Musso, and George Trafton), posted a 10–2–1 record, and defeated the Giants in the 1933 NFL Championship Game.
+The 1933 Bears featured six future Pro Football Hall of Fame players (Lyman, Bronko Nagurski, Red Grange, George Musso, and George Trafton), and posted a 10–2–1 record, winning a place in the NFL's first ever Championship play-off.
+Lyman started at left tackle for Chicago in that game, with the Bears emerging victorious over the New York Giants, 23–21.

 Lyman played his final year of professional football as a member of the 1934 Bears team that compiled a perfect 13–0 record in the regular season and won the NFL Western Division championship, but lost to the Giants in the 1934 NFL Championship Game.
 After the 1934 season, Lyman was selected as a first-team All-Pro by the United Press, Green Bay Press-Gazette, and Collyer's Eye.
 Bears' coach George Halas later observed that Lyman was "stronger and tougher during his last two seasons than when he first joined the team eight years earlier."